YashSingh694/Jenkins-DockerDemo/README.md

-# Jenkins-DockerDemo
+# DockerDemo
-This is for Docker and jenkins demo using Jenkinsfile
+This is for deplooying docker container with the help of Jenkins